-As you review your 2016 year-end tax planning, we hope you will consider making good use of the income tax charitable deduction.
+As you review your 2017 year-end tax planning, consider making use of the income tax charitable deduction.
 Your year-end gift to the Jewish Federation of Cleveland may significantly reduce your income taxes, while providing meaningful support for the beneficiaries of Federation agencies and programs.

 GIFTS OF CASH

-If your company or fi rm has a matching gift program, enclose the form along with your check, or let us know and we will be happy to follow up
+If your employer has a matching gift program, enclose the form along with your check, or let us know and we will be happy to follow up.

 GIFTS OF SECURITIES

-Making a gift using appreciated securities generally off ers a two-fold tax savings.
-First, because the Federation is a charitable organization, when you make a gift of securities, you avoid paying any capital gains tax on the increase in the value of the securities you transfer to the Federation.
+A gift of appreciated securities generally offers a two-fold tax savings.
+First, because the Federation is a charitable organization you avoid paying any capital gains tax on the increase in the value of the securities you transfer to the Federation.
 Second, you may receive an income tax charitable deduction for the full fair market value of the securities at the time of the gift.

 Gifts of appreciated securities are fully deductible – up to a maximum of 30% of your adjusted gross income.
-And, as with a gift of cash, any excess can generally be carried forward and is deductible over as many as five subsequent years.
+Any excess can generally be carried forward and is deductible over as many as five subsequent years.